sickgreg/OpenIPC-40MHz-for-8812AU-airside-and-radxa/readme.md

 (I have only tried channel 161)

 On ground station, 40MHz also needs to be set by unloading and reloading the wifi adapter driver.
-I've created a shell script that does that.  ```./set40auto.sh 20```
+I've created a shell script that does that.  ```./set40auto.sh 20``` to reload the driver with power level 20 and iterate through the wifi cards, setting them all to channel 161 @ 40MHz